Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 • TSB 378464 identifies a potential transmission fluid leak from the left side axle seal on 2009-2014 Escapes built before October 14, 2013, equipped with 6F35 transmissions.

-• TSB 373466 addresses the sticky, honey-colored fluid on the underside of the transmission housing, which is most likely a residue from the assembly process.
+• TSB 373466 addresses the sticky, honey-coloured fluid on the underside of the transmission housing, which is most likely a residue from the assembly process.

 • TSB 07-5-6 addresses the issue of engine stalling when shifting into Drive or Reverse or stopping on 2005 – 2008 models caused by internal wear on the torque converter.